dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/trino-configs.md

-### Hive Catalog
+### Hive catalogs

-At target cataog that uses the Hive connector and a metastore service (HMS) is very typical when working with Starburst and dbt.
+At target catalog that uses the Hive connector and a metastore service (HMS) is typical when working with Starburst and dbt.
 The following settings are recommended for working with dbt.
 The intent is to ensure that dbt can perform the frequently executed `DROP` and `RENAME` statements.

 ```java
 hive.metastore-cache-ttl=0s